Romanmc72/flask_app/README.md

 exit
 ```

+**NGINX Setup**
+I am a total nginx n00b, so I tried to stick really closely to [what was laid out here](https://gist.github.com/kizniche/5cea47b44cc1bfd15da837a1b634b9a5) (same link as before) with a little copy and paste magic.

+**GUnicorn Setup**
+Likewise here I have no idea what I am actually doing, so I stuck to the gunicorn install into the pip requirements file, so if that all ran fine you should be able to run gunicorn.

 ## Deployments
 Not exactly cutting edge CICD here, but it does make my life easier to have some helpers and shortcuts to run for sending updates from this repo to the production server.